ace-design/JustificationDiagram/README.md

 ## Invalid Example with realization
-Here is an example of a text file, the graphic and the to-do list it generates if you have not enabled "Build Maven passed", "Test Maven passed" and "Jacoco Report" (the latter being optional).
+Here is an example of a text file, the graph and the list of tasks it generates if you have not validated "Build Maven passed", "Test Maven passed", "Jacoco Report" and "Jacoco report Archivate", with "Test Coverage validated and Archived" as an option.

 #### infoInvalid.json - Invalid